Ideal use case overview

 Click Use Template.

-Select the style guide you want to apply to the template.
+Select the style guide you want to apply.

 Logo placement